-ACE (American Council on Education) is a third party credit evaluator that evaluates all types of learning that happens outside of a college, but that may be worth college credit.
-If you have a certification that may be worth college credit, it’s likely only because ACE evaluated it to be.
-On the other hand, just because ACE evaluates a course, doesn’t mean a college automatically accepts it.
-The limited
+ACE (American Council on Education) is a third party credit evaluator that evaluates all types of learning that happens outside of a college.
+Examples like military classes, workplace learning, and non-college providers like Studycom, Sophia, Straighterline, and Saylor Academy just to name a few.
+If you have a certification or license, it also may be worth college credit – assuming ACE has evaluated it to be.
+The limited transferability of ACE credit must be emphasized.
+Just because ACE has evaluated something to be worth college credit doesn’t mean a college will accept it- ACE credit does not transfer well.

 What kind of learning gets ACE evaluated?
 Adult education, workplace development courses, certifications, and businesses specifically developing courses for the home-based student (teen or adult).
 If you’ve ever happened on a site that offers courses “for college credit” but it wasn’t a college’s website, it’s probably offering college credit via ACE.
 Many companies offer courses “for college credit” but credit evaluated for worth by ACE means it’s essentially all the same type of credit.
-ACE credit is ACE credit in the eyes of most colleges.
-ACE’s website advertises that “over 1,700” colleges participate with ACE, however, to be included on that list, a college might only accept 1 course, or they may have simply agreed to consider your
+Some examples of workplace learning and licenses that are worth college credit include: FAA pilot’s license, some CPR/first aid programs, management programs through McDonald’s restaurant, Jiffy Lube employee e-training, oral foreign language proficiency, Dale Carnegie courses, Microsoft certifications, SCUBA diving courses, and more.
+There are thousands!

 Expiration dates: unlike college courses, ACE evaluated courses for college credit have expiration dates.
 A full-term evaluation lasts 3 years, others may be less.
 As such, every course and every company in this section does have an expiration date!
 When an expiration date is approaching, I usually announce that through my blog or Facebook, but you can look these up for yourself on ACE’s website.
 Expiration dates were left off of these courses because they are constantly changing— but before registering for any course in this section, make sure your teen can complete it before it expires.
 Expired courses either renew or become extinct.
 Extinct courses aren’t worth college credit.